juanclopgar97/python_sharp/README.md

         self._namechanged_callbacks -= value # remove the callable to the attribute with a delegate
 ```

-Code above implements add/remove logic to the delegate, function below *@event* decorator defines the logic about how a callable should be added to our "To do list", function below
-*@NameChanged.remove* defines the logic for the "remove" or how a callable should be removed from the delegate.
+Code above implements add/remove logic to the delegate.
+Function below *@event* decorator defines the logic for the *add* or how a callable should be added to our "To do list".
+Function below *@NameChanged.remove* defines the logic for the *remove* or how a callable should be removed from the delegate

-Notice the functions HAVE to be named exactly the same, and if an *@event* is defined you **must** implement @IDENTIFIER.remove or code will throw a traceback this is to protect the integrity of the code and have correct instruction about how to add AND remove a callable.
+Notice the functions HAVE to be named exactly with the same name, and if an *@event* is defined you **must** implement *@IDENTIFIER.remove* or the code will throw a traceback, this is to protect the integrity of the code and provide instructions about how to add AND remove a callable.

 The callable to be added/removed will be passed through the "value" parameter.
-Notice in this example "value" parameter doesn't have any type annotation, this is only to keep things "simple" in this first example, however is HIGHLY RECOMMENDED annotate the type (as the following examples), due this indicates clearly what is the signature expected from the event to their subcribers.
+Notice in this example "value" parameter doesn't have any type annotation, this is only to keep this first example "simple/readable" at first sight, however is HIGHLY RECOMMENDED annotate the type as the following examples (Events with arguments or Events with modifiable arguments), due this is the way to indicate clearly what is the signature expected from the event to their subcribers (callables).

 Once this is in place, we have:

 - A place to store the callables
-- Logic to let to other parts of the code add/remove callables (to do stuff)
+- Logic to let to other parts of the code add/remove callables

 Now we need to execute the callables in the right momment, in this case the event is called "NameChanged" so the callables should be executed when the name changes, this means our extra logic needs to be added in the Name setter due that is the part of the code that has this responsability (change the person's name).